-We are very grateful for all your donations and as a registered charity we are eligible for Gift Aid on donations from UK taxpayers.Thank you to all those who support Borlase.
-Your generous gifts help us to maintain our outstanding quality of education and to continue to aspire to an even greater future.
+We are very grateful to all our supporters.
+Donations make a real difference to the student experience at Borlase and help us to maintain our outstanding quality of education and to continue to aspire to an even greater future.

 Josh Bojarzin, Alisdair Brady, Juliette Butler, Katie Fyffe, Toby James, Phoebe Mansfield, Emily Martin, Cameron Murray, Harriet Parfitt, Olivia Reed, Jake Smith, Dominic Tyler, Catrin Williams

 Sixth form funding 5 years ago was funded not per pupil, but per qualification taken.
-In those days we received in excess of £5000 per pupil overall.
-Then the government switched sixth form funding to a per pupil basis, and made it a national funding formula, which is set at £4000.
-This meant that we lost roughly 25% of our Sixth Form funding.
+Borlase received in excess of £5000 per pupil overall.
+The government then switched sixth form funding to a per pupil basis, and made it a national funding formula, set at £4000.
+Borlase lost roughly 25% of Sixth Form funding.

-Borlase is operating against the above background, but we continue to be even more ambitious.
-We keep adding more and more opportunities for our children – new activities, competitions, clubs, societies academic groups and, of course, improving facilities.
+Borlase is operating against a difficult funding background, but we continue to be even more ambitious.
+We keep adding more and more opportunities for our children – new activities, competitions, clubs, societies, academic groups and, of course, improving facilities.

-This is why we are asking for help from our alumni and parents on this telethon, so that we do not need to cut back on our staff, the education we provide or the breadth of extra-curricular opportunities we give each student at Borlase.
+This is why we are asking for support from our alumni and parents, so that we do not need to cut back on our staff, the education we provide or the breadth of extra-curricular opportunities we give each student at Borlase.

 For all enquiries please contact Ilona Cains at firstname.lastname@example.org or on 01628 816519.